List of French forts in North America

 The Citadelle of Quebec is a National Historic Site of Canada, and also forms part of the Fortifications of Québec National Historic Site of Canada.
 The fortress is located within the "Historic District of Old Québec", which was designated a World Heritage Site in 1985.

 This is a list of forts in New France built by the French government or French chartered companies in what later became Canada, Saint Pierre and Miquelon, and the United States.
 They range from large European-type citadels like at Quebec City to tiny fur-trade posts.

+Predominant French colonial trading companies operating in North America included, Company of One Hundred Associates, Company of Habitants and French West India Company.
+See also, French Canadian North West Company.

 Canada

 The French forts in Canada were located from the Atlantic Ocean to as far west as the confluence of the North and South Saskatchewan rivers, and as far north as James Bay.
 Built between the 1640s and the 1750s, a few were captured from rival British fur trading companies like Hudson's Bay Company.
 The forts were located on waterways to provide transport of fur back east to Montreal or Quebec City.
 A few have survived or been re-built, but most are ruins or simply disappeared after abandonment.